 Review departing employee activity

 After adding departing employees, navigate to Detection > Departing Employees to review those users' file activity.
-Even if the employee did not provide much notice or you did not add the user as a departing employee right away, you can still review the 90 past days worth of activity.
+Even if an employee did not provide much notice or you did not add the user as a departing employee right away, you can still review file activity for the past 90 days.